 The reality of today’s e-commerce landscape:

-Consumers today have a luxury of options to get their products from.
+Consumers today have a luxury of options to get their products.
 Retailers therefore need to deliver an excellent customer experience in their stores to keep their customers coming back.

 3 actionable steps for retailers to take in the next 24 hours:

 We’ve covered quite a few best practices in this article – understand what channels you have right now.
 How are they performing now?
-How much do you want them to improve by?
+How much do you want them to improve?
 Are there new channels or touch-points you can introduce?

 Let’s face it, transforming your post-purchase experience is an extended affair.
 But start small and work incrementally.
 Document how your notifications are performing e.g open & click rates, delivery speeds and whether they have any impact on your customer lifetime value, average order values and Net Promoter Scores in the long run.
 By tracking how you’re performing, you’ll have a better understanding of how to optimize further.

-Engage your customers by paying attention to their needs and focus on fulfilling them.
+Engage your customers by paying attention to their needs and focusing on fulfilling them.
 Sweep them off their feet with world-class customer service.
 Deliver a customer experience they can’t forget.

 Your customers will thank you.

 For more exclusive reports, insights, and interviews on the latest updates in e-commerce and logistics, follow us on LinkedIn or join our community as a member.